TimelordUK/node-sqlserver-v8/README.md

 Releases include pre-compiled binaries for both x64 and x86 targets for Node and Electron.

 This library only works with Node versions greater than 10.0.

+## Linux (x64 only)

+if running on Linux, the odbc driver needs to be installed as outlined here [ODBC 17](https://docs.microsoft.com/en-us/sql/connect/odbc/linux-mac/installing-the-microsoft-odbc-driver-for-sql-server?view=sql-server-ver15)

 ## Installing